ROCKET LEAGUE - PSYONIX/EPIC GAMES

 For this project, I worked with the lead designer, Corey Davis, on what the overall goal for this feature would be and I was responsible for the UX and UI Art for the entire feature.

-After exploring progression path layouts, I also needed to explore options on how to quickly preview new items on Car Bodies while also showing your current Rocket Pass tier, the upsell for Premium if you were only a Free member, and the selected state for what item/tier you are previewing.
+After trying various progression path layouts, I also needed to explore options on how to quickly preview new items on Car Bodies while also accounting for the users current Rocket Pass tier, the upsell for Premium if users were only a Free member, and the selected state for what item/tier the user is previewing.
+This one was awkward visually, didn’t show the progression path clearly, and the preview wasn’t conducive to multiple types of items.
+This version did not work.

 Another quick layout option I explored was a vertical “ladder” system.
-This wasn’t conducive to viewing items easily nor was it helpful in previewing them on the car body.
+Viewing item icons wasn’t ideal nor was it helpful in previewing them on the car body.
 This exploration was primarily to help the stakeholders on this feature quickly see this was something they DID NOT want.
-Navigating the UI in this version was not fun.
+Needless to say we did not go with this version.

 I explored several different progression paths for layouts.
 In the end, I landed on Premium on top and the Free path below.
 I also explored the option for possible multiple items in some Premium Tiers, hence the more negative space in the Premium progression track.